Aharoni-Lab/miniscope-io/docs/guide/config.md

 ```{command-output} mio config user create ~/my_new_directory --dry-run
 ```

-You can confirm that this will be where miniscope_io discovers the user directory like
+You can confirm that this will be where mio discovers the user directory like

 ```{command-output} mio config user path
 ```

-If a directory is not supplied, the default `~/.config/miniscope_io` is used:
+If a directory is not supplied, the default `~/.config/mio` is used:

 ```{command-output} mio config user create --dry-run
 ```